AleoNet/welcome/documentation/guides/solidity-to-leo/nft-standard-difference.md

 ## Publishing (and re-hiding) content

-When an NFT's data should become public, the minter (or seller) calls:
+When an NFT's data should become public, the owner calls:

 ```leo
 transition publish_nft_content(nft_data, nft_edition)